LGBTQ+ Mentoring Program

 Our mentors are out faculty, staff, and graduate students who are comfortable in their identity.
-They are here to help you navigate campus and get you connected to resources that will help you make the most of your UND experience.
+They are here to help you navigate campus, develop life-long skills, and get you connected to resources that will help you make the most of your UND experience.

 Become a Mentor

 Interested in becoming a Mentor?
 Our mentors are out graduate students, faculty, and staff.
-Each mentor is paired with two to three undergraduate students to show support, get them connected to resources, navigate challenges, and help students find community.
+Each mentor is paired with an undergraduate students to show support, get them connected to resources, navigate challenges, and help students find community.
 Mentor responsibilities include:

 As a mentor, I get to be the person I wish I had while growing up queer.